Group Projects: MSc in Artificial Intelligence

 The Group Project is compulsory for students of the MSc in Artificial Intelligence and is integrated with the Software Engineering Practice module.

-Our expectation is that all MSc in Artificial Intelligence group projects will be proposed by industry.
-Supervision will be led by an Imperial academic, but you will meet regularly with the industrial partner, starting in the weeks after your project allocation.
+Your MSc in Artificial Intelligence group project can be conducted with industrial partners; if it is, supervision will be led by an Imperial academic, but you will meet regularly with the industrial partner, starting in the weeks after your project allocation.

 All project reports should be submitted online via CATE.
 Additionally, for the final report only, one hard copy should be submitted to the student office.